-Sex Work Research is a repository of writing on sex work, mostly academic research, but also organizational reports, media reports, and independent research.
+Sex Work Research is a repository of writings on sex work, mostly academic research, but also organizational reports, media reports, and independent research.
 Our goal is to contribute to the visibility of research on the issues of sexual labour, labour, and critical persepctives of anti-trafficking in the field of sexual labour.

 Commentary is welcome, but subject to moderation.

 We welcome comments and discussion of the posted writings and materials and encourage a constructive as well as critical engagement with such materials.
 In order to ensure a good and respectful discussion, comments are moderated.

-Sex work research was initiated by Sonja Dolinsek (Twitter: @sonjdol), it is not funded by any organization and it lives solely through the efforts, the time and work of currently two individuals interested in spreading research on sex work across various disciplines.
+Sex work research was initiated by Sonja Dolinsek (Twitter: @sonjdol), it is not funded by any organization and it lives solely through the efforts, the time and work of currently two individuals interested in spreading peer-reviewed research on sex work across various disciplines.

 Sex Work Research on Facebook

 Sex Work Research on Twitter

 We are currently two people posting content on the blog (in alphabetical order):

-Sonja Dolinsek (Twitter: @sonjdol) is a German-Italian blogger and researcher based in Berlin.
-Her research focuses on the history of prostitution and sex workers’ rights in 20th century Germany.
+Sonja Dolinsek (Twitter: @sonjdol) is a PhD student in History at Erfurt University and us based in Berlin.
+Her research focuses on the history of the transnational politics of prostitution and sex workers’ rights in the 20th century.
 She has studied political science, history and philosophy at various universities, including the University of Bologna, Sciences Po Rennes, Brown University, and Humboldt-Universität zu Berlin.
 She is the Founder and Editor of the German online magazine, Menschenhandel Heute (human trafficking today), where critical analyses of human trafficking policies and reports and their impact on migrants, sex workers and human rights are published.
 Sonja is committed to a human rights based approach to human trafficking, as well as to the strengthening of the rights of sex workers and (undocumented) migrants.

 Wendy Lyon (@wendylyon) is a Dublin-based researcher and blogger with the Feminist Ire collective (http://feministire.com).
 She holds an LLM in International Human Rights Law from Griffith College Dublin, writing her dissertation on sex workers’ right to health.
 Her day job is as a refugee, immigration and human rights lawyer.